Nikshay-Jain/Yantra-AI/README.md

 # Yantra A.I.
-This Project aims at developing an AI assistant for desktop having speech based operations in addition to text.
+This Project aims at developing an AI assistant for desktop having speech based operations in addition to text for your assistance.

 The source code is contained in $\textit{main.py}$ and $\textit{Yantra.ipynb}$ in different formats.

+This tool helps you simplify your daily operations on your computer greatly by inducing speech sensitive response mechanism.

+Yantra performs the following operations with ease:
-Yantra can help you open a website on the internet or an app on your local drive by simply speaking - $\textbf{``Open (name of website/app)''}$.
-In case it is not present in its database, it'll prompt you to enter its url and name to be referred as text.
+1. Yantra can help you open a website on the internet or an app on your local drive by simply speaking - $\textbf{``Open (name of website/app)''}$.

+2. Getting bored and want to listen to a pleasing song from your local computer?
+Just say: $\textbf{``Play (name of song)''}$.

+--> In case the website or app or the song you asked for is not present in its database, it'll prompt you to enter its name and url as text.

-The site info would then be stored in the $\textit{sites.csv}$ file.
+--> The label and location info would then be stored in the $\textit{sites.csv}$ file which acts as its database.
 Yantra now knows which site to access in case the name is called again.

-Enter $\textbf{``q''}$ in name section if you dont want to enter anything about the site.
+--> If you choose not to enter anything about the site currently, worry not, just enter $\textbf{``q''}$ in name section and find the prompt disabled.

-It can also help you to play songs stored in the local memory by the voice command: $\textbf{``Play (name of song)''}$.
+3. Want to know the current weather details of any city worldwide?
+Just say $\textbf{``What's the weather like?''}$.
+Yantra then asks you the name of the city and the deatils are with you in seconds!

-This tool keeps on running and accepting voice inputs until $\textbf{``Shut down''}$ command is recieved as voice input.
+4. Once activated, Yantra is always at your command, accepting your voice inputs until $\textbf{``Shut down''}$ command is recieved as a voice input.

+We are always open for improvements, so feel free to point out any bug or an improvement necessary.

+Hope Yantra helps to simplify your experience of using this machine.

+Just say!